stevenmilne/webretreat/README.md

 webretreat
 ==========

 Source code for participating in webretreat sessions.

-Code coming soon, available by 8th December 2012.
+More details at webretreat.org, follow @webretreat on twitter.